17 Spectacular places to visit in Malaga (beyond beaches)

 Even though Gibralfaro Castle is connected to the nearby Alcazaba by a walled corridor, they are not connected.
 From the Alcazaba, you can go to the castle on foot via a path, which you can find on the south side of the Alcazaba.
 The walk takes about 25 minutes and offers beautiful views of the city.
 The walk is challenging if you are not fit because there is a steep climb at the end.
 Alternatively, you can take bus number 35 from the Avenida de Cervantes to Gibralfaro castle.

-7. Gibralfaro viewpoint in Malaga
+7. Gibralfaro viewpoint

 Gibralfaro viewpoint surrounded by pine trees

 It is also worth stopping at Gibralfaro viewpoint, which you can find not far from Gibralfaro Castle.
 Gibralfaro viewpoint is one of the best places to visit in Malaga because this hilltop lookout point offers gorgeous views.
-In fact, Gibralfaro viewpoint has the best views in Malaga.
+In fact, Gibralfaro viewpoint has the best views in the city.
 You can see beautiful views of the town, the bay and the mountains from here.

 TIP: